Icy4563/Surface-Weather/README.md

 # Changelog:

+# v1.3:
+Added a new navbar, placed current weather in a BoxLayout for more consistency

 # v1.1:
 Edited scaling code, widget layout switching should now be more consistent.
 Utilities have been moved to a seperate file